dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-scanner/barcode-scan-result.md

 **Return Value**

-The status of the barcode result.
+The status of the barcode result, of type [EnumResultStatus](enum-result-status.md).

 - `RS_FINISHED`: The barcode scanning is finished.
 - `RS_CANCELED`: The barcode scanning activity is closed before the process is finished.